Announcing our Precision Reference Headphone Amplifier - a USB Dongle

 • Up to 384KHz in PCM mode

-• Up to DSD256 in native mode, and DSD128 in DoP mode
+• Up to DSD256 in native mode on Windows

-• DSD256 in native DSD mode on Windows
+• DSD128 in DoP mode on Windows/MacOS/Linux/iOS/Android

-• Frequency response 5-15kHz in PCM 44.1kHz and 48kHz,
+• Frequency response 5-15kHz in PCM 44.1kHz and 48kHz

 • Frequency response 5-40kHz in DSD, PCM >88.2kHz conditions